 - Me: children? (thinking how is that going to help with a wedding card?!)

-- Husband: You know, he is a Pediatrician and she did her masters on something to do with child development (he was completely off-track on the latter!)
+- Husband: You know, he is a Pediatrician and she did her masters on something to do with child development (he was so wrong about that!)

 - Friend at the table: ok, ok let’s not get carried away.
 We don’t want to give them the wrong impression.